-Note that the behaviour of the flow curves is smooth at the transition temperature, $T=T_c$, where the system has no yield stress but the shear-thinning exponent vanishes, a situation that can easily be confused with a finite yield stress.
-It is interesting to remark also that all exponents are temperature dependent quantities, and as such they carry no deep physical meaning but simply reflect the complex interplay between the broad distribution of relaxation times in the equilibrium model and the external mechanical forcing.
-This implies, in particular, that no particular scaling form of the flow curves is obtained in this approach in any temperature regime, or even in the immediate vicinity of the critical temperatures of the model.
+Overall, within the SGR model, the behavior of the flow curves is smooth at the transition temperature, $T=T_c$, where the system has no yield stress but the shear-thinning exponent vanishes---a situation that could easily be confused experimentally with a finite yield stress.

+Moreover, since all the characteristic exponents of the model are temperature-dependent quantities, they carry no deep physical meaning but simply reflect the complex interplay between the broad distribution of relaxation times in the equilibrium model and the external mechanical forcing in the presence of thermal fluctuations.
+This remark implies, in particular, that no particular scaling form is predicted to describe the flow curves derived within the SGR model in any of the temperature regimes, or even in the close vicinity of the critical temperatures of the model.